ondat/documentation/docs/operations/rwx.md

 linkTitle: ReadWriteMany
 ---

 > ⚠️ Ondat Free Trial Licence or Enterprise Licence is required to create RWX Volumes.
+For more information, please visit [Licencing](/docs/operations/licensing/#types-of-licenses).

 Ondat supports ReadWriteMany (RWX) [access mode](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#access-modes)
 Persistent Volumes.
 A RWX PVC can be used simultaneously by many Pods in the